nikolaosJP/Projects/sortGPT/README.md

-# customGPT
+# sortGPT

 Small GPT-style training repo with a tiny character-level "sort digits" dataset.
 Inspired by Andrej Karpathy's nanoGPT repo found here: `https://github.com/karpathy/nanoGPT/tree/master`.

 ## Introduction

-customGPT is a tiny, end-to-end GPT training sandbox: it generates a synthetic character-level dataset where inputs are digit sequences and targets are their sorted versions (e.g., `3 1 2 -> 1 2 3`), then trains a GPT-style model to learn that mapping.
+sortGPT is a tiny, end-to-end GPT training sandbox: it generates a synthetic character-level dataset where inputs are digit sequences and targets are their sorted versions (e.g., `3 1 2 -> 1 2 3`), then trains a GPT-style model to learn that mapping.
 The goal is clarity over scale, so you can see the entire pipeline